Category: Writing tips

 MacLeod’s is my go-to bookstore once I’ve finished researching on-line but still can’t find all the fine details I need to begin the first draft on my latest book idea.
 I’ve never once been there and not found something that fits what I’m currently researching.
 MacLeod’s, in downtown Vancouver on West Pender, is easily located on a Google map and has been around for over fifty years.

-Continue reading “MacLeod’s Book Store”
+Continue reading “MacLeod’s Books”